fmcpherson/jekyll/_posts/2018-10-31-time-for-new-computer.md

 - backlit keyboard

 This Chromebook also has two USB Type-C ports and 2 USB 3.1 type A ports, along with a standard headphone jack.
 Overall dimensions are 13 inches by 9 inches, just over a half-inch thick and weighs 3.7 pounds.
 Most important, I can buy this for $599.

+*Update: I got to see the HP Chromebook X360 14 at Best Buy and really like how it looks, but wish that it had an I5 processor rather than the I3.
+Having seen both this and the Lenovo C630 side by side, I am a bit more on the fence about which to buy.
+The Lenovo clearly has the better specs, but I think its size firmly keeps it on the desktop where as the X360 14 is more mobile.
+On the griping hand, I have the iPad for mobile computing so whichever Chromebook I buy is going to be mostly used at home.*

 ## Lenovo Yoga 15.6-inch, Model X1JXOOO